switch-model/Switch-USA-PG-ReEDS/README.md

 # clone the Switch-USA-PG-ReEDS repository and PowerGenome submodule
 git clone https://github.com/switch-model/Switch-USA-PG-ReEDS --recurse-submodules --depth=1

+# install PowerGenome from the local sub-repository
 cd Switch-USA-PG-ReEDS

-# install PowerGenome from the local sub-repository
 cd PowerGenome
 pip install -e .
-cd ..
 ```

-Close the current VS Code window.
-Then choose File > Open, navigate to the
+Next choose File > Open Folder..., navigate to the Switch-USA-PG-ReEDS folder
-Switch-USA-PG-ReEDS folder you just created and choose "Open".
-You can repeat
+you just created and choose "Open" or "Select Folder".
+You can repeat this step
-this step anytime you want to work with this repository in the future.
+anytime you want to work with this repository in the future.
+(You may now close
+the window you previously had open on the parent folder.)

-Set VS Code to use the switch-pg-reeds conda environment for future work:
+Set VS Code to use the switch-pg-reeds conda environment for any future work in
+this directory:

 - Press shift-ctrl-P (Windows) or shift-command-P (Mac).
 - Choose `Python: Select Interpreter`.
 - Select the switch-pg-reeds environment.

+If no environments appear when you choose `Python: Select Interpreter`, go to
+File > Preferences > Settings (on Windows) or Code > Settings... > Settings (on
+macOS), then search for "locator" and change `Python: Locator` from "native" to
+"js".
+Then try the `Python: Select Interpreter` command again.

 # Download and patch PowerGenome input data and configure PowerGenome to use it